USGS-R/training-curriculum/content/usgs-packages/sbtools_Discovery.md

     ##  [2] "Estimated low-flow statistics at ungaged stream locations in New Jersey, water year 2016"
     ##  [3] "Airborne magnetic and radiometric survey, Ironton, Missouri area"
     ##  [4] "Gravity Change from 2014 to 2015, Sierra Vista Subwatershed, Upper San Pedro Basin, Arizona"
-    ##  [5] "Airborne electromagnetic and magnetic survey data, East Poplar Oil Field and surrounding area, October 2014, Fort Peck Indian Reservation, Montana"
+    ##  [5] "Irrigated Acreage Delineated from Landsat-Derived Maximum Normalized Difference Vegetation Index (NDVI) 1975-2010, Walker River Basin Nevada and California"
-    ##  [6] "Magnetotelluric sounding locations, stations 1 to 22, Southern San Luis Valley, Colorado, 2006"
+    ##  [6] "Airborne electromagnetic and magnetic survey data, East Poplar Oil Field and surrounding area, October 2014, Fort Peck Indian Reservation, Montana"
-    ##  [7] "Cape Lookout, North Carolina 2012 National Wetlands Inventory Habitat Classification"
+    ##  [7] "Magnetotelluric sounding locations, stations 1 to 22, Southern San Luis Valley, Colorado, 2006"
-    ##  [8] "Inorganic and organic concentration data collected from 38 streams in the United States, 2012-2014, with supporting data, as part of the Chemical Mixtures and Environmental Effects Pilot Study."
+    ##  [8] "Cape Lookout, North Carolina 2012 National Wetlands Inventory Habitat Classification"
-    ##  [9] "Mean of the Top Ten Percent of NDVI Values in the Yuma Proving Ground during Monsoon Season, 1986-2011"
+    ##  [9] "Inorganic and organic concentration data collected from 38 streams in the United States, 2012-2014, with supporting data, as part of the Chemical Mixtures and Environmental Effects Pilot Study."
-    ## [10] "Principal facts of gravity data in the southern San Luis Basin, northern New Mexico"
+    ## [10] "Mean of the Top Ten Percent of NDVI Values in the Yuma Proving Ground during Monsoon Season, 1986-2011"
-    ## [11] "Airborne Geophysical Surveys over the Eastern Adirondacks, New York State"
+    ## [11] "Principal facts of gravity data in the southern San Luis Basin, northern New Mexico"
-    ## [12] "PaRadonGW.shp - Evaluation of Radon Occurrence in Groundwater from 16 Geologic Units in Pennsylvania, 19862015, with Application to Potential Radon Exposure from Groundwater and Indoor Air"
+    ## [12] "Airborne Geophysical Surveys over the Eastern Adirondacks, New York State"
-    ## [13] "Boat-based water-surface elevation surveys along the upper Willamette River, Oregon, in March, 2015"
+    ## [13] "PaRadonGW.shp - Evaluation of Radon Occurrence in Groundwater from 16 Geologic Units in Pennsylvania, 19862015, with Application to Potential Radon Exposure from Groundwater and Indoor Air"
-    ## [14] "Sediment Texture and Geomorphology of the Sea Floor from Fenwick Island, Maryland to Fisherman's Island, Virginia"
+    ## [14] "Boat-based water-surface elevation surveys along the upper Willamette River, Oregon, in March, 2015"
-    ## [15] "Point locations for earthquakes M2.5 and greater in a two-year aftershock sequence resulting from the HayWired scenario earthquake mainshock (4/18/2018) in the San Francisco Bay area, California"
+    ## [15] "Sediment Texture and Geomorphology of the Sea Floor from Fenwick Island, Maryland to Fisherman's Island, Virginia"
-    ## [16] "Data for a Comprehensive Survey of Fault Zones, Breccias, and Fractures in and Flanking the Eastern Española Basin, Rio Grande Rift, New Mexico"
+    ## [16] "Point locations for earthquakes M2.5 and greater in a two-year aftershock sequence resulting from the HayWired scenario earthquake mainshock (4/18/2018) in the San Francisco Bay area, California"
-    ## [17] "Bathymetry and Capacity of Shawnee Reservoir, Oklahoma, 2016"
+    ## [17] "Data for a Comprehensive Survey of Fault Zones, Breccias, and Fractures in and Flanking the Eastern Española Basin, Rio Grande Rift, New Mexico"
-    ## [18] "Direct-push sediment cores, resistivity profiles, and depth-averaged resistivity collected for Platte River Recovery and Implementation Program in Phelps County, Nebraska"
+    ## [18] "Bathymetry and Capacity of Shawnee Reservoir, Oklahoma, 2016"
-    ## [19] "Carbonate geochemistry dataset of the soil and an underlying cave in the Ozark Plateaus, central United States"
+    ## [19] "Direct-push sediment cores, resistivity profiles, and depth-averaged resistivity collected for Platte River Recovery and Implementation Program in Phelps County, Nebraska"
-    ## [20] "Gravity cores from San Pablo Bay and Carquinez Strait, San Francisco Bay, California"
+    ## [20] "Carbonate geochemistry dataset of the soil and an underlying cave in the Ozark Plateaus, central United States"

 ``` r
 # find raster data